-In development of over six years and strangely codenamed “Colours World” for some time, Final Fantasy XIII was finally released in 2010 to widespread critical acclaim, and even receiving a near-perfect score from the Japanese publication Famitsu.
+In the development of over six years and strangely codenamed “Colours World” for some time, Final Fantasy XIII was finally released in 2010 to widespread critical acclaim, and even receiving a near-perfect score from the Japanese publication Famitsu.
 Personally, whilst I was disappointed that Square Enix chose not to go back to the classic Final Fantasy formula, and to this day haven’t since, I still thought it went leaps and bounds ahead of Final Fantasy XII critically.

 Graphics – 10/10

 From both a graphical and conceptual standpoint, the game is visually flawless, making it perhaps the best-looking game of the seventh generation.
-As well as the FMVs being incredibly detailed and exciting, the game’s conceptual design is extremely varied; taking place in locations such as amusements parks, open fields, and futuristic steampunk cities that the series has become synonymous with since Final Fantasy VI.
+As well as the FMVs being incredibly detailed and exciting, the game’s conceptual design is extremely varied; taking place in locations such as amusement parks, open fields, and futuristic steampunk cities that the series has become synonymous with since Final Fantasy VI.

 Gameplay – 6/10